ptabasso2/oteljavalab/section02/README.md

 ## Goal of this activity

-In the previous sections we went through the set up the Otel collector and an overview of the java application will be using.
+In the previous sections we went through the set up the Otel collector and an overview of the java application we will be using.
 In this chapter we will see how to use the opentelemetry java agent to perform automatic instrumentation of our service